rootiest/zippy-klipper_config/guides/Guide-pico_can.md

 This will copy the firmware image we compiled earlier onto the SKR-Pico's storage and it will be flashed automatically.

-This take a minute or so.
+This may take a minute or so.

 When it is complete, the storage will be automatically unmounted.

-I repeatedly run the `ls /mnt` command until it stops listing the files.
+I like to repeatedly run the `ls /mnt` command until it stops listing the files.
 That indicates the flash is now complete.

 At this time, the printer will no longer connect to the SKR-Pico mcu with the old usb configuration.